satishvnrvjiet/WORKSHOPS/README.md

 # WORKSHOPS
-A collection of workshops I have conducted on various subjects, including cybersecurity, social engineering attacks, and other technology-related topics.
+A collection of workshops I have conducted on various subjects, including cybersecurity, social engineering attacks,Capture the flag events and other technology-related topics.